A free wax check is available at all of our clinics

 Wax can be removed by either irrigation or micro suction – a full medical history is taken prior to any procedure, to determine which is the most suitable method.
 In most circumstances we can remove wax immediately, unless it is very hard and impacted, in which case we would recommend using olive oil for a couple of days to soften the wax.

-Micro suction is a gentle vacuum procedure, leaving the ear dry, which is the healthiest option.
-All our micro suction is performed using microscopes, which in our opinion, is a must to view the ear canal clearly to ensure safe removal of wax.
+A gentle, pain free vacuum procedure, leaving the ear dry, which is the healthiest option.
+All micro suction is performed using microscopes, which in our opinion, is a must to view the ear canal clearly to ensure safe removal of wax.

 What our clients say